Spotlight

 Tracking international legislation relevant to AI at work

-Governments around the world are increasingly recognising the need for novel legislation to ensure the responsible deployment of AI in the workplace.
+Increasingly, governments are recognising the need for novel legislation to ensure the responsible deployment of AI in the workplace.

 To benchmark UK activity, we are mapping international legislation that recognises the novel impacts of AI in the workplace.
 We have also outlined related principles of IFOW's Good Work Charter for each piece of legislation.
 Our aim is to support research and policymaking by creating a comprehensive online resource.

-This policy tracker is periodically updated.
-Please get in touch via team@ifow.org if you think there is anything missing.
+This policy tracker was compiled by Stephanie Sheir, and is now compiled and updated periodically by Claddagh NicLochlainn, IFOW’s researcher specialising in AI governance.
+Please get in touch via claddagh@ifow.org if you think there is anything missing.

 Europe